Devvz/docker-pterodactyl/README.md

 - Creates database container using MariaDB
 - Configures database container environment variables (MYSQL_env)

+**Create**

+- Build the image
+`docker build -t pterodactyl-standalone .` The location for pterodactyl-standalone is specified in the Dockerfile `docker-compose up` This reads the docker-compose.yml file and performs the operations within

 **Missing Steps**

 - Run the following commands during the PHP installation (Dockerfile):